 Visiting Chelsea Flower Show

 • Tipping: Not required, but people usually round up.

 • Electricity: The electrical current is 230 volts AC.
-Wall outlets take a three pronged plug only used in the United Kingdom and Ireland.
-However, you are better off purchasing a worldwide adaptor that can be used in the United Kingdom as well other countries.
+Wall outlets take a three pronged plug, only used in the United Kingdom and Ireland.
+However, you are better off purchasing a worldwide adaptor that can be used in the United Kingdom as well as other countries.
 At least then you can potentially get some further use out of it on future vacations.
-If you’re taking a number of electronics with you, then I would recommend purchasing a couple of these adaptors.
+If you’re taking several electronics with you, then I would recommend purchasing a couple of these adaptors.

+Visiting Chelsea Flower Show